dsi-clinic/the-clinic/README.md

 #### What if I'm doing work outside of traditional python code?

 If you are doing work outside of python it still requires documentation.
 There should be zero work that isn't shareable.

+#### What should a docstring look like?

+Docstrings should contain, at a minimum:
+- A brief description of what the function does (if you are finding it difficult to breifly describe it, consider whether your function is too big)
+- Requirements of intput parameters.
+What types are expected?
+Does your function make any assumptions about the inputs (i.e. that an input dictionary has a 'results' key)?
+Document it!
+Docstring format should be consistent across a repository.
+Google has a popular format, described [here](https://google.github.io/styleguide/pyguide.html#383-functions-and-methods).